MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr/8.0/deployr-admin-security.md

                  </security-constraint>

     + For OS X:
 		>[!NOTE]
 		>This example is written for `deployr-user`.
-For another user, use the appropriate filepath to `server.xml` and  `web.xml` as well as the `keystoreFile` property on the Connector.
+For another user, use the appropriate filepath to `server.xml` as well as the `keystoreFile` property on the Connector.
+For another user,also use the appropriate filepath to `web.xml`.

     	1. Disable the HTTPS connector on Tomcat by **commenting out** the following code in the file `/Users/deployr-user/deployr/8.0.0/tomcat/tomcat7/conf/server.xml`.

                  <Connector port="8001" protocol="org.apache.coyote.http11.Http11NioProtoocol" compression="1024" compressableMimeType="text/html,text/xml,text/json,text/plain,application/xml,application/json,image/svg+xml" SSLEnabled="true" maxthreads="150" scheme="https" secure="true" clientAuth="false" sslProtocol="TLS" keystoreFile="/Users/deployr-user/deployr/8.0.0/tomcat/tomcat7/.keystore" />